 - William D. Keel, Yearbook Editor, University of Kansas, Lawrence, wkeel@ku.edu

-- Marc Pierce, YGAS Book Review Editor, University of Texas at Austin, mpierc@austin.utexas.edu
+- J. Gregory Redding, YGAS Book Review Editor, Wabash College, reddingg@wabash.edu

 - Kathleen Condray, Webmaster, University of Arkansas, condray@uark.edu